AAFC-MBB/iRODS/README.md

     $ openssl rand -base64 32 | sed 's,/,S,g' | sed 's,+,_,g' | cut -c 1-32

-Place new keys in the ``group_vars/all`` and make any other desired changes.
+Place the new keys in the ``group_vars/all`` file and make any other desired changes there.

 ## Create Virtual Machines

 Vagrantfiles have been provided in the appropriate folders for a number of VM providers.
-Choose one to launch your cluster with.
+You can use one to launch your cluster with or make them any other way you prefer.

 ## Hosts File